Arundel Castle: Filming location

 Arundel Castle has been used as a filming location for several television and film productions.
 The BBC filmed extensively at the castle and its grounds in 1988 for the Doctor Who serial Silver Nemesis, where it doubled for Windsor Castle.
 It also doubled for Windsor Castle in the 1994 film The Madness of King George.
-Arundel Castle was also a location for the 2009 film The Young Victoria, and the 2017 DC film Wonder Woman.
+Arundel Castle was also a location for the 2009 film The Young Victoria, and the 2017 film Wonder Woman.

 In literature

 In Thomas Malory's epic Morte D'Arthur, Arundel Castle is the castle of Anglides, the mother of Alisander le Orphelin.